 A party wall at common law1 in single ownership will rarely be created expressly since an owner is not restricted unless and until the adjoining owner acquires rights over it.
 Until such rights are proved the wall will not rank as a party wall at common law and will only be a party wall to the extent agreed or used and no further2.
 Such rights can be created by agreement or by prescription3.
-If a boundary wall belonging to one owner is used for support by the adjoining owner for the necessary period and there is a resulting prescriptive
+If a boundary wall belonging to one owner is used for support by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.